 Mrs Sue Quick works in school with children, parents, teachers and other professionals from ‘external agencies’ (see the list overleaf) as a Thrive practitioner.
 She works with children individually, in small groups and in classes on developing social skills, anger management skills, learning skills, confidence, bereavement and a lot more besides.
 She is very approachable and has a good ‘listening ear’, for parents as well as children.
 If you’re not sure whether there’s a problem or who you should talk to, Sue will be able to give you advice.

-Gifted and Talented, Intervention and Special Educational Needs Co-ordinator
+Intervention and Special Educational Needs Co-ordinator

 Ms Elspeth Goodwin co-ordinates provision for children throughout the school with additional or different needs.
 She works with teachers, teaching assistants, children and professionals from ‘external agencies’ to ensure the school is providing what is needed for each child to fulfil their potential.
 She has a good overview of what is available.

 Deputy Head, Key Stage 1 Leader/Key Stage 2 Leader/Head of Curriculum and Learning